iliclaey/pan/panc-docs/source/pan-book/pan-book.rst

     '/mylist/0x2' = 'hexadecimal index';

 The indices can be specified in decimal, octal, or hexadecimal.
-The names of children in an dict must begin with a letter or underscore.
+The names of children in a dict must begin with a letter or underscore.

 Special Types
 -------------